pengtaoxie/sp2015.11-731/hw2/README.md

+Used meteor metric to do the evaluation.
+The code is in myeval.py

 There are three Python programs here (`-h` for usage):

  - `./evaluate` evaluates pairs of MT output hypotheses relative to a reference translation using counts of matched words